 Your employer may offer the option to automate your savings through payroll deductions.
 They may also offer matching funds.
 For instance, if you elect to save three percent, your employer matches your contribution with an additional three percent!

 If your employer doesn’t offer a retirement savings plan or you work for yourself, you can fund a Roth IRA at your broker or investment dealer.
-Roth IRAs are funded with after-tax funds and your money grows entirely tax-free.
+Roth IRAs are funded with after-tax funds and your capital grows entirely tax-free.
 When you withdraw money from your Roth IRA in retirement, you don’t pay taxes on these funds.

 Capitalization Sizes and International Funds

-• Growth with income funds: These mutual funds typically include stocks of larger and established companies.
+These mutual funds typically include stocks of larger and established companies.
 These mutual funds are considered less risky than growth funds.

-• Growth funds: These mutual funds are comprised of the shares of growth companies.
+These mutual funds are comprised of the shares of growth companies.
 Typically, small to mid-capitalization companies’ shares are included.
 Growth funds are considered lower risk than aggressive growth funds.

-• Aggressive growth funds: These mutual funds are considered to have the highest risk—but also the highest potential rewards.
+These mutual funds are considered to have the highest risk—but also the highest potential rewards.
 Aggressive growth mutual funds contain the shares of small-capitalization companies and may include startup companies.
 Because these companies are often younger and less established, they’re likely to be more volatile than the broad stock market.

-• International mutual funds: International funds include shares of companies from outside of the U.S. market.
+International funds include shares of companies from outside of the U.S. market.
 Not all stock markets perform in unison so, if the U.S. market suffers a downturn, your international stocks might outperform in the interim.

 Diversify your investment portfolio for retirement by spreading your money in these four fund types.
 If one mutual fund type doesn’t do well, other mutual fund types may deliver positive results.

-Why You Should Rebalance Your Investment Portfolio for Retirement
+Why You Should Rebalance It ?

 The financial markets continuously change.
 Your investment portfolio for retirement will also change and respond to how your asset values rise and fall.
 Rebalancing your portfolio is a good idea.
 Meet with your financial advisor regularly to adjust your allocations.